-Crispy fried chicken tossed in a bright, sweet, and savory orange sauce!
-This easy orange chicken recipe uses simple ingredients and is ready in 30 minutes.
-A delicious main that's family-friendly, better-than-takeout, and perfect for busy weeknights!
+Crispy bite-sized pieces of chicken tossed in a savory, sweet, and bright orange sauce make the ultimate weeknight comfort meal.
+This easy orange chicken recipe uses simple ingredients and goes from kitchen counter to dinner table in just 30 minutes.
+It's family-friendly and budget-friendly.

 Jump to: